 These nails are the so-called standard type.
 They are used for practically all the common employment.
-These nails are used to join the different planks and they are also employed to strengthen the link between the horizontal boards that form the bottom of the ships and the boards that form the vertical sides of the ship.
+These nails are used to join the different planks and they are also employed to strengthen the link between the horizontal planks that form the bottom of the ships and the frames of the ship.
 The second type can be found in different shapes (the form of the head can be round and flat, round and convex or look like a mushroom, etc), sizes and lengths, which has an average of 14,8 centimetres.
 These nails can present a curve, which can be of 90° in some particular cases1.
-For this reason they were grouped in the subtype IIb, in order to be able to distinguish their study.
+The curved nails were grouped in the subtype IIb, in order to be able to distinguish them from the straight nails (IIa) in the study.
 In some cases it is possible to notice a drilled hole in the planks, to accommodate the straight nails.
 However, if no hole is visible, this does not mean that this is not present.
 In fact the drilled hole could have been smaller than the nail itself, leaving in the wood only its impression instead of the signs of the drilling process.
-The hundreds of nails founded in the ships, the ordinary use in other different fields, like in the construction of military buildings (N.S.
-Angus, G. T. Brown, and H. F. Cleere 1962) and the possibility to a wide comparison with the literature have made this nail type the one chosen for this research.
+The hundreds of nails of this type found in the ships have made this nail type the one chosen for this research.